MeganJS/startup/README.md

 <br> be careful that any input you get from the user (even http and URL stuff) isn't directly injected into your HTML via DOM.
 Easy way for hackers to mess with stuff.
 <br> you can addEventListener to call a function when a thing happens

+Promises:
+<br>JS is single threaded.
+Only one thing being executed at any given time.
+Use Promise to execute code in parallel.
+<br>Promise will be - pending (running asynchronously) fullfilled or rejected
+<br>create a promise using promise object constructor
+<br>use setTimeout to create a delay of milliseconds.
+Nested for loops can be neat.
+<br>then is called if promise fullfilled.
+Catch is called if rejected, and finally will be called no matter what.
+These allow you to do something with the outcome of a promise.